Mzwanele Manyi: Straight Talk and the Guptas

 In August 2013, the Gupta brothers launched ANN7, a joint venture between their Oakbay Investments and India's Essel Media.
 Later the same month, ANN7 announced that Manyi would host a weekly interview show, Straight Talk, on the channel, airing on Saturday afternoons in direct competition with other channels' sports offerings.
 The tagline of the show was "No comment is not an option".
 Manyi said that ANN7 had "headhunted" him: "They were looking for someone fresh and bold who is able to deal with different and difficult issues."
 However, in 2018, former ANN7 editor Rajesh Sundaram claimed in his tell-all book that Manyi had been hired as a presenter at the suggestion of President Zuma, despite having "failed miserably" during his interview for the position.

 During and after his employment at ANN7, Manyi frequently defended the Gupta brothers in the press.'
-Ferial Haffajee, while admiring Manyi as "an architect of modern [black economic] empowerment laws" and "an eloquent spokesperson for empowerment", said that he was "clearly a Gupta lieutenant or stooge";' Palesa Morudu said that his "main occupation seems to be acting as a shill for the Guptas".
+Journalist Ferial Haffajee, while admiring Manyi as "an architect of modern [black economic] empowerment laws" and "an eloquent spokesperson for empowerment", said that he was "clearly a Gupta lieutenant or stooge";' Palesa Morudu said that his "main occupation seems to be acting as a shill for the Guptas".
 In 2017, the Gupta Leaks revealed that Manyi, in 2014, had sent his own CV and that of a former colleague, Xoliswa Mpongoshe, to the Guptas, apparently with the expectation that the family would secure employment for them, according to Mpongoshe probably on the board of a parastatal.
 Manyi said he had no recollection of the emails and later told CapeTalk that there was nothing untoward about them.'